 Maybe your brand is more popular with soccer moms, so it’d be most valuable to please them.
 Maybe you’re trying to figure out what millennials want so you can break into that market.
 Segmentation is a method that helps you narrow down the preferences of different “segments” of the population.
-Rather than conducting a conjoint analysis and using one package to suit the needs of your entire respondent pool, segmentation allows you to figure out what different populations want from your products.
+Rather than conducting a conjoint analysis and using one package to suit the needs of your entire respondent pool, or conducting a maxdiff analysis and making trade-offs based on the needs of your entire respondent pool, segmentation allows you to figure out what different populations want from your products.

 Preparing the Survey

-Before you can use segmentation, you have to make sure that the survey of your Conjoint Project is asking the right questions.
+Before you can use segmentation, you have to make sure that the survey of your Conjoint or MaxDiff project is asking the right questions.
 This means you need to set up certain features before you collect data.

 Block 1, with all its demographic questions, is located right above the conjoint block, although you can move it as desired.